ChunkyMonkey00/UpdatedProjectApparatus/README.md

 ## Instructions:

-Download the prebuilt zip if you don't know how to build a DLL.
 Extract the zip ANYWHERE, go to releases > inject.bat, and run that file while Lethal Company is playing.

 #### NOTE: You will need to turn off Windows Defender if you download the prebuilt.
 This is because Windows checks signatures of .exe and .dll files, and these aren't signed.